6.0 system: Replacement

 The 6.0 system was used in international figure skating competitions until 2004, when it was replaced by the ISU Judging System (IJS).
-This was in response to two scandals that occurred in 2002.
+This was in response to two scandals that occurred in 2002, which Yordanova called "a turning point in figure skating judging".

 The first scandal arose during the pair skating competition at the 2002 Winter Olympics in Salt Lake City, Utah.
 After the free skating program, French judge Marie-Reine Le Gougne was overheard saying that she had been "pressured" by the French federation to favor the Russian team, Elena Berezhnaya and Anton Skiharulidze, over the Canadian team, Jamie Salé and David Pelletier.
 Le Gougne later denied that any pressure had been applied.
-Media coverage and a protest filed by the Canadian federation led to the organisers declaring a tie; the Canadians and Russians were both awarded gold medals, the first time that duplicate medals were awarded in figure skating.
+Media coverage and a protest filed by the Canadian federation led to the organisers declaring a tie; the Canadians and Russians were both awarded gold medals, the first time duplicate medals were awarded in figure skating.

 Less than a month later, at the 2002 World Championships, another judging scandal occurred, surrounding the ice dance competition.
 The Lithuanian federation protested against the results, and although the protests were denied, figure skating historian James R. Hines states that it "demonstrated again problems stemming from subjective judging", especially in ice dance, and "underscored the need for reevaluation of figure skating's judging system".

 The International Skating Union (ISU) president Ottavio Cinquanta promoted a replacement system, the IJS.
 After two years of testing, IJS was adopted at the ISU Congress in 2004.
 The last time the 6.0 system was used in the U.S. was at Nationals in 2005, which Lynn Zinser of The New York Times called "an ode to the 6.0" because the judges awarded the competitors so many scores of 6.0.